Lecture

 String indexing is used when you need to utilize the value of a specific part of a string.

-For example, it can be used to check for specific characters or to set conditions based on specific characters within a string.
+For example, it can be used to check specific characters or set conditions based on them within a string.

 # Example of Checking a Specific Character word = "Programming" if word[0] == 'P': # Check if the first character of the string in the word variable is 'P' print("The string starts with 'P'.") # Execute if the condition is true